Climbing wall

-A climbing wall is an artificially constructed wall with grips for hands and feet, usually used for indoor climbing, but sometimes located outdoors.
-Some are brick or wooden constructions, but on most modern walls, the material most often used is a thick multiplex board with holes drilled into it.
+A climbing wall is an artificially constructed wall with manufactured grips (or "holds") for the hands and feet.
+Most walls are located indoors, and climbing on such walls is often termed indoor climbing.
+Some walls are brick or wooden constructions but on modern walls, the material most often used is a thick multiplex board with holes drilled into it.
 Recently, manufactured steel and aluminum have also been used.
 The wall may have places to attach belay ropes, but may also be used to practice lead climbing or bouldering.

 Each hole contains a specially formed t-nut to allow modular climbing holds to be screwed onto the wall.
 With manufactured steel or aluminum walls, an engineered industrial fastener is used to secure climbing holds.
 The face of the multiplex board climbing surface is covered with textured products including concrete and paint or polyurethane loaded with sand.
-In addition to the textured surface and hand holds, the wall may contain surface structures such as indentions (incuts) and protrusions (bulges), or take the form of an overhang, underhang or crack.

-Some grips are formed to mimic the conditions of outdoor rock, including some that are oversized and can have other grips bolted onto them.
+In addition to the textured surface and hand holds the wall may contain surface structures such as indentions (in cuts) and protrusions (bulges), or take the form of an overhang, underhang or crack.
+Some grips or handholds are formed to mimic the conditions of outdoor rock, including some that are oversized and can have other grips bolted onto them.

 History

 The earliest artificial climbing walls were typically small concrete faces with protrusions made of medium-sized rocks for hand holds.
-Schurman Rock in Seattle, WA is believed to be the first artificial climbing structure in the United States, constructed in 1939.
+Schurman Rock in Seattle, WA is believed by some to be the first artificial climbing structure in the United States, constructed in 1939.

+The first artificial climbing wall in the world seems to be the wall commissioned by the King of Belgium Leopold III in 1937 near his palace.
+This was documented by Mark Sebille in his book Bel'Wall.

 The modern artificial climbing wall began in the UK.
 The first wall was created in 1964 by Don Robinson, a lecturer in Physical Education at the University of Leeds, by inserting pieces of rock into a corridor wall.
-The first commercial wall was built in Sheffield, traditionally England's centre for climbing due to its proximity to the Peak District.
+The first commercial wall in the UK, The Foundry Climbing Centre, was built in Sheffield in 1991, traditionally England's centre for climbing due to its proximity to the Peak District.
 The first indoor climbing gym in the United States was established by Vertical World in Seattle in 1987.
+Terre Neuve in the heart of Brussels (Belgium) was opened in 1987 as well.
+It is not clear which gym was opened first.